Governance of The Wine Society

 Being Considered for Co-Option

-If you are interested in being considered as a co-opted member of The Society's Committee in the next one to three years please e-mail email@example.com or write to The Chairman detailing your relevant experience and why you think you would be an asset to the Committee.
+If you are interested in being considered as a co-opted member of The Society's Committee in the next one to three years please e-mail firstname.lastname@example.org telling us a bit about yourself and attaching a CV.